Please familiarize yourself with the Frequently Asked Questions students have before enrolling in the Academic Year-Long Mentoring Program

-Executives on Campus (EOC) is a department at Baruch College that provides undergraduate and graduate students from all three Baruch Schools (the Zicklin School of Business, the Weissman School of Arts and Sciences and the Marxe School of Public and International Affairs) with Mentors who help with networking, interviewing, and essential interpersonal skills to make Baruch students competitive in today’s job market.
-EOC is also a community and network of Mentors, Mentees, and Mentee alumni.
-EOC is unique to Baruch; no mentoring organization of this scope exists in other colleges.
+Executives on Campus (EOC) is a department at Baruch College that provides undergraduate and graduate students from all three Baruch Schools (the Zicklin School of Business, the Weissman School of Arts and Sciences and the Marxe School of Public and International Affairs) with mentors who help with networking, interviewing, and essential interpersonal skills to make Baruch students competitive in today’s job market.
+EOC is also a community and network of mentors, mentees, and mentee alumni.
+EOC is unique to Baruch; no mentoring organization of this scope exists in other colleges. (back to top)

-EOC Mentors are experienced executives (some are Baruch alumni) who volunteer their time to advise and help Mentees define and achieve their career goals by supporting, counseling, and serving as role models for Mentees.
-Mentors may serve as friend and advocate to their Mentees in addition to assisting and advising in their career development process.
+EOC mentors are experienced executives (some are Baruch alumni) who volunteer their time to advise and help mentees define and achieve their career goals by supporting, counseling, and serving as role models for mentees.
+Mentors may serve as friend and advocate to their mentees in addition to assisting and advising in their career development process. (back to top)

 What is the Academic Year-Long Mentoring Program?

-EOC’s Academic Year-Long Mentoring Program is a professional partnership between Baruch students and their EOC Mentors.
+EOC’s Academic Year-Long Mentoring Program is a professional partnership between Baruch students and their EOC mentors.
 It is open to undergraduate* and graduate** students based upon their graduation year.
-The official mentorship starts in September and ends in May.
-However, if the Mentor and Mentee wish, they may keep in touch after the official mentorship concludes.

 *Undergraduate students applying for the program must hold a minimum 3.0 GPA.